cwi-dis/VR2Gather/Documentation/02-installation.md

 ### Starting from scratch

-If you are starting from scratch it is easiest to make a copy of our empty `VRTApp-Sample` project:
+If you are starting from scratch it is easiest to make a copy of our <https://github.com/cwi-dis/VR2Gather_sample> repository.

-- You can find it at the top level of the <https://github.com/cwi-dis/VR2Gather> repository.
-- You may be able to download it as a ZIP file, instructions to be provided later.

 This project is pre-configured so it already includes the VR2Gather package and all if its dependencies.